DINA-community/DDDC-Netbox-plugin/docs/tutorial.md

 - **Device Lookup**: This button starts a lookup for all DeviceFindings displayed in this table.
 Based on the IP and/or MAC addresses.
 If available, it searches for a device in the NetBox device database.
 Please note that this lookup is resource-intensive and may take some time to complete.
 - **Import**: Opens the default Import view that every NetBox model provides.
-- **Import/Mapping**: Opens the Import and Mapping view described in section Manual Upload → DDDC Function.
+- **Import/Mapping**: Opens the Import and Mapping view described in section Manual Upload → D3C Function.
 - **Add**: Opens the Add view described in section Manual Upload.
 - **Export**: Provides the default export function for Table Views in NetBox.